Japan to approve more COVID-19 vaccines as state of emergency set to widen

-Asia PacificJapan to approve more COVID-19 vaccines as state of emergency set to widen

-Japan is expected to expand a state of emergency to cover the island of Okinawa on Friday, and it is also set to approve Moderna Inc (MRNA.O) and AstraZeneca PLC (AZN.L) COVID-19 vaccines after health regulators' green light a day earlier.
+TOKYO (Reuters) - Japan is expected to expand a state of emergency to cover the island of Okinawa on Friday, and it is also set to approve Moderna Inc and AstraZeneca PLC COVID-19 vaccines after health regulators’ green light a day earlier.

 Media reported on Friday that despite the expected approval of the two additional vaccines, the government was likely to wait on using AstraZeneca’s shots for the time being due to concerns over blood clots.
 Japan has arranged to buy 120 million doses of the British-Swedish drugmaker’s vaccine, enough for 60 million people.